yegor256/blog/_drafts/_standup.md

 reasons.
 Thanks to how Agile has been diminishing project management for years, replacing it with leadership and "team work," many of the potentially good managers have lost their motivation to work as such.
-Needless to say, talent among managers is as rare as it is amoung programmers, dentists, or interior designers.
+Needless to say, talent among managers is as rare as it is among programmers, dentists, or interior designers.
-Moreover, great management does not tolerate mediocrity and makes mistakes visible, which, of course, the majority is always against---it will do everything possible to sabbotage this.
+Moreover, great management does not tolerate mediocrity and makes mistakes visible, which, of course, the majority is always against---it will do everything possible to sabotage this.
 In most software teams an attempt to manage effectively, defining objectives explicitly and motivating by results, will most likely lead to a dismissal of such a courageous manager.